open-feature/php-sdk-contrib/src/CloudBees/README.md

 This package also builds on various PSRs (PHP Standards Recommendations) such as the Logger interfaces (PSR-3) and the Basic and Extended Coding Standards (PSR-1 and PSR-12).

+### Limitations

+There is [an open issue](https://github.com/rollout/rox-php/issues/37) with object deserialization in the upstream library used for Rollout, CloudBees Feature Management SDK for PHP.
+Objects are also not first-class citizens of the feature management system, as in there is no direct "object" retrieval.
+Instead the OpenFeature provider builds upon the string retrieval with JSON as the expected format.
+This doesn't _really_ work though, due to the open issue above.
+Once that is resolved, JSON objects saved in CloudBees Feature Management system will simply be accessible.

 ## Installation

 ```